Graduate Academic Policies and Procedures

 Written English Proficiency Requirement

 Each graduate student must demonstrate, in an independently written format, the ability to write English correctly and effectively to explain, defend, or argue discipline-specific issues.
 The written English proficiency policy (#S16–014) requires two distinct levels of assessment: Level I (admission) and Level II (degree requirement).
 The Level I requirement must be met prior to admission, or no later than the first year of enrollment.
 Typical Level I written requirements may include a 4.0/6.0 or above on the Analytic Writing Assessment of the GRE or the GMAT, a score of at least 4.5/6.0 on the essay test of the paper-based [PBT] TOEFL, a minimum score of 24/30 on the Writing section iBT TOEFL, a score of at least 6.5/9.0 on the IELTS writing test, a department placement exam, writing samples, or creative works portfolio as determined by the department.
 Level I written English proficiency requirements are set by the academic department.
 Students who do not meet the Level I English Proficiency requirement at the time of admission may be conditionally admitted by the academic department with clear expectations that the student will meet the Level I English Proficiency requirement during the first year of attendance.

-Units completed by a student to reach Level I competency may not be counted on the Advancement to Candidacy (ATC) form.
+Units completed by a student to reach Level I competency cannot be counted on the Advancement to Candidacy (ATC) form.
 Students who, within the first year of attendance, do not meet the writing competency conditions stated in the admission letter are subject to declassification from the degree program.
-The Level II writing requirement is determined by the department/program and is usually associated with completion of the Culminating Experience or may be related to a designated writing intensive course taken prior to the Culminating Experience.
+The Level II writing requirement is determined by the department/program and is usually associated with the completion of the Culminating Experience or may be related to a designated writing-intensive course taken prior to the Culminating Experience.